raafij/raafij/README.md

 ## Hello there! 👋🏽

-My name is Raafi and I am an aspiring
+My name is Raafi and I am an aspiring financial data analyst.

-Welcome to my life as a business analytics and finance student in Boston, MA.
+Welcome to my life as a business analytics and finance graduate student in Boston, MA.
 I am a joker/trader by day and coder/gamer by night.
 I have recently updated my GitHub profile in search of collaboration with fellow individuals/organizations to expand my knowledge of this huge field and further my passion into business analytics/intelligence.

 ### My top skillsets